Thomas Harris MacDonald: Early life and career

-MacDonald's power was such that when visiting towns he was given the finest hotel accommodations, free food and drink, and a guided tour of local roads.
+MacDonald's popularity was such that when visiting towns he was given the finest hotel accommodations, free food and drink, and a guided tour of local roads.
 In 1920, an impostor took advantage of this to swindle the citizens of Blackwell, Oklahoma by taking advantage of their hospitality and passing bad checks.

-MacDonald was cool with a severe stare.
+MacDonald was known to have a severe stare.
 "When you were in Mr. MacDonald's presence you were quiet.
 You spoke only if he asked you to," reports one subordinate.
 "He came as close ... to characterize what I would call royalty."
-And he was fanatical about his cause.
-"Next to the education of the child," he wrote, road building was "the greatest public responsibility."

-MacDonald's collected addresses fill fifteen volumes and many of them argue, despite mounting evidence, that roads would never take traffic away from railroads, but instead would complement them.
-Such politically convenient claims, often at odds with the facts, would be a hallmark of his work.
-"Perhaps what set MacDonald apart from his fellow engineers and certainly his railroad competitors," writes one historian, "was his early recognition that to sell roads, Washington would have to market them like a detergent."

 He began what was then called a propaganda campaign to argue that good roads were a human right, with radio addresses as early as 1923; the creation of the Highway Education Board (HEB), an affiliate of the BPR that posed as an independent organization; and the Highway Research Board.
 The HEB wrote materials for schools, held nationwide contests, published booklets, and had a speakers bureau.
 He worked closely with the industries that would benefit from roads to extend his Federal budget.

+In January 1925, MacDonald published an article arguing for the adoption of uniform traffic laws and traffic devices across the United States.
+He specifically argued for "uniform markings and signs" and for "Interstate continuity of routes".
+He also argued that the term "inter-State [sic]" was a "fairer descriptive term" for the federally-funded highways than "Federal-aid highways".

 He persuaded Congress to grant him the authority to sign contracts with the states.
-He used this to write contracts promising the states money, which the U.S. Government was then obliged to fulfill (the US Constitution says that Congress may not abrogate any contracts).
+He used this to write contracts promising the states money, which the U.S. Government was then obliged to fulfill (the U.S. Constitution says that Congress may not abrogate any contracts).
 President Franklin Delano Roosevelt fought bitterly to have MacDonald's powers repealed.

 In 1947, toward the end of his career, MacDonald argued for an end of "the preferential use of private automobiles" in cities and said the AASHO should "promote the patronage of mass transit...
 Unless this reversal can be accomplished, indeed, the traffic problems of the larger cities may become well nigh insoluble."
 But it was too late; in 1953, President Eisenhower asked for his resignation.
 He died in College Station, Texas in 1957.

+Legacy

 In 1949, Robert Moses insisted "There is no better example of nonpolitical, effective, and prudent Federal, State and local cooperation than that afforded by the Public Roads Administration for almost 30 years under the respected leadership of Commissioner Thomas H. MacDonald."

+Political views

+MacDonald believed that, "Next to the education of the child," road building was "the greatest public responsibility."

+He argued, against critics and eventually evidence to the contrary, that roads would never take traffic away from railroads, but instead would complement them.
+"Perhaps what set MacDonald apart from his fellow engineers and certainly his railroad competitors," writes one historian, "was his early recognition that to sell roads, Washington would have to market them like a detergent."